Skip to Main Content

 • Infill the cavity with 25mm DFM acoustic insulation between the AcoustiChannel.

 • Using 25mm drywall screws, attach the first layer of the 15mm acoustic plasterboard.
-Leave a 2-3mm gap around the wall’s perimeter to reduce noise transfer into the adjoining walls, ceilings and floors.
+Leave a 2-3mm gap around the perimeter of the wall to reduce noise transfer into adjoining walls, ceilings, and floors.

-• Using 50mm drywall screws, attach the Noisestop 1+ Panel over the first layer sandwiching the acoustic membrane between the boards.
-Leave a 2-3mm gap around the wall’s perimeter to reduce noise transfer into the adjoining walls, ceilings and floors.
+• Using 50mm drywall screws, attach the Noisestop 1+ Panel over the first layer, sandwiching the acoustic membrane between the boards.
+Leave a 2-3mm gap around the perimeter of the wall to reduce noise transfer into adjoining walls, ceilings, and floors.

 • Acoustic sealant is applied around the edge of each panel and the perimeter of the wall to ensure an airtight seal.